LawShelf Educational Media | Evaluated Learning Experience

-Versions 1 and 2: Upon successful completion of the course, students will be able to: describe the structure of the American court system, including the roles of the federal and state court systems; Apply the rules of jurisdiction and venue; Define and describe the various types of pleadings and parties relevant to a civil action; Explain the rules and procedures relevant to a civil case, including jury selection, burden of proof, presentation of evidence, and jury instructions; Determine the available steps after a judgment is rendered in a civil case.
+Version 1 and 2: Upon successful completion of the course, students will be able to: describe the structure of the American court system, including the roles of the federal and state court systems; apply the rules of jurisdiction and venue; define and describe the various types of pleadings and parties relevant to a civil action; explain the rules and procedures relevant to a civil case, including jury selection, burden of proof, presentation of evidence, and jury instructions; and determine the available steps after a judgment is rendered in a civil case.

 Version 1: This course is a survey of the civil litigation process, from the filing through appeals.
 In addition to the mechanics of the civil litigation system, the course includes an overview of the American court system, both on the state and federal levels.
 It also focuses on questions of jurisdiction and venue.
 Version 2: Same as version 1 with expanded academic readings and assessments including case studies.